Front-Wheel Drive vs. All-Wheel Drive: Weighing the Pros and Cons

 Lower cost

 Because adding an AWD system generally increases the sticker price by thousands or more, front-wheel drive cars are the best option for budget-conscious buyers.
-The savings continue after you leave the dealership, as FWD cars are less expensive in the long run to operate, maintain, and repair, due to their lighter weight and simplicity.
+The savings continue after you leave the dealership, as FWD cars generally cost less in the long run in terms of fuel, maintenance and repair costs, due to their lighter weight and simpler technology.

 Popular examples of FWD vehicles